tacoinfra/teztnets/weeklynet-about.markdown

 permalink: /weeklynet-about
 ---

 A testnet that restarts every Wednesday launched from tezos/tezos master branch.
-It runs Q for 4 cycles then upgrades to proto Alpha.
+It runs Quebec for 4 cycles then upgrades to proto Alpha.

 | | |
 |-------|---------------------|